Twin domination number of Tournaments: Introduction

 \begin{df} Let $D=(V,A)$ be a digraph.
-A subset $S$ of $V$ is called a twin dominating set of $D$ if for every vertex $v\in V-S$, there exists vertices $u_1,u_2 \in S$ ($u_1,u_2$ may coincide) such that $(v,u_1)$ and $(u_2,v)$ are arcs in $D$.
+A subset $S$ of $V$ is called a twin dominating set of $D$ if for every vertex $v\in V-S$, there exists vertices $u_1,u_2 \in S$ ($u_1$ and $u_2$ may be equal) such that $(v,u_1)$ and $(u_2,v)$ are arcs in $D$.
 The minimum cardinality of a twin dominating set in $D$ is called the twin domination number of $D$ and is denoted by $\gamma ^{*}(D)$. \end{df}

 For different orientations $D_1$ and $D_2$ of a graph $G$, it is possible to have $\gamma ^{*}(D_1)\not= \gamma ^{*}(D_2)$.
-In \cite{ChDSS}, the authors defined the concept of upper orientable twin domination number of a graph $G$,
+In {\sc Chartrand} et al.~\cite{ChDSS}, the authors defined the concept of upper orientable twin domination number of a graph $G$,